HTML-CSS-DOM-chat/responsive-adsense/README.md

 In July 2013, Google released an updated version of Adsense, to support responsive adverts.

-However **the new solution proposed by Google doesn't actually solve the problem**, it just provides **a different method** to do what you are already allowed to do with the old version of Adsense.
+However **the new solution proposed by Google doesn't actually solve any problem**, it just provides **a different method** to do what you are already allowed to do with the old version of Adsense.